AmirBachir/Hypermedia_NuxtWebsite/README.md

 * Events introductory page
 * Vue components used across the website (such as RoundImageCard, Cover, etc...)
 * CSS for mobile and reactive pages
+* Database design
 #### Amir Bachir Kaddis Beshay
 He was mostly involved in:
 * The City of Brescia (about us) single topic page
 * Points of Interest introductory page
 * Itinerary kind of topic page
 * Service type kind of topic page
-* Vue components like: TheHeader, getToBrescia, PoICard, TheParagraph, Stop
+* Vue components used across the website (TheHeader, getToBrescia, PoICard, TheParagraph, Stop)
+* Database design
 #### Gabriele Carollo
 He was mostly involved in:
 * Point of interest kind of topic page
 * Itineraries introductory page
 * Contact us single topic page
 * Database fill
-* Footer component
-* Cover component
+* Vue components used across the website (Footer, Cover, Person)
-* Person component
+* Database design
 ## Project documentation
 ### Components
 A component-based approach has been used in the development of the website to grant modularity and reuse of code.
 Below are listed all the components used and their related functionalities.